odunolaeunice/Outreach_and_Application_Performance_Analysis/README.md

-# DePaul University Admissions Analysis (Excel & Power BI)
+#Outreach & Application Performance Analysis (Excel & Power BI)

 ### Project Overview
 This project analyses a comprehensive dataset of 7,543 student applications to DePaul University spanning 95 countries.
 The goal was to clean a highly disorganised raw dataset, establish proper data governance, and build an interactive Power BI dashboard to help the admissions team track enrollment trends, geographic demographics, and application statuses